flora15/Piazza-Resources-Downloader/README.md

 <center><b>Piazza Resources Downloader

-A chrome extension to easily select and download files from Piazza Resources page</b></center>
+A chrome extension to easily select and download files from Piazza Resources page

+Piazza Resources Downloader will detect and list all the downloadable content on the Piazza Resources page</b></center>
 <hr>

 <h1>Without Piazza extension:</h1>